In this guide

 - Where can I learn more prediction market terminology?

-- PolyGram's API documentation provides exhaustive treatment of technical vocabulary.
-Polymarket's support resources address consumer-oriented definitions.
+- PolyGram's API documentation provides thorough technical definitions.
+Polymarket's support resources address consumer-oriented language.

 - What is the difference between a prediction market and a futures contract?